-By definition of $N$-representability (see Definition \ref{def:NRep}), the set of $N$-representable $2$-point measures is the image of the set of symmetric probability measures on $X^N$ under the map $M_2$, defined in \eqref{eq:kMarMap}, i.e., $M_2\left( \Psym \right) =\PNreptwo$.
-Combining this equality with \eqref{eq:IntRef} yields that \eqref{eq:ProblemTwo} is an equivalent reformulation of the multi-marginal optimal transport problem \eqref{eq:ProblemN} for a cost function with pairwise symmetric structure \eqref{eq:DefPairSymCost}.
+By definition, the set of $N$-representable $2$-point measures is the image of the set of symmetric probability measures on $X^N$ under the map $M_2$, defined in \eqref{eq:kMarMap}, i.e., $M_2\left( \Psym \right) =\PNreptwo$.
+Combining this equality with \eqref{eq:IntRef} yields that \eqref{eq:ProblemTwo} is an equivalent reformulation of the multi-marginal OT problem \eqref{eq:ProblemN} for a cost function with pairwise symmetric structure \eqref{eq:DefPairSymCost}.
 Here \eqref{eq:ProblemTwo} can also be written as

 where $\PNreplambda$ is the set of $N$-representable $2$-plans having uniform marginal, i.e.,